 Recover lost partition data

-There is a myriad of Partition data recovery software in the market, and it is suggested that you should always use a reliable and trusted windows data recovery software to recover your data.
+Always use reliable and trusted windows data recovery software to recover your data.

-Note: Whenever you are trying to recover data from the lost partition, it is critical not to write anything on that partition.
-As a general thumb rule, always install the partition data recovery software on a separate drive and not on the same drive as it could overwrite the drive, leading to permanent deletion of data.
+Note: When you want to recover data from the lost partition, it is critical not to write anything on that partition.
+Always install the partition data recovery software on a separate drive.

 Follow the below steps to recover data from deleted partitions using the software:

-Step 1: Download and install Stellar Windows Data Recovery Software on your computer.
+1: Download and install Windows Data Recovery Software.

-Step 8: After completing the scan, you can preview all the files on the left side of the window under: ‘File Type,’ ‘Tree View’ and ‘Deleted List.’
+8: After completing the scan, you can preview all the files on the left side of the window.

-Also, if the situation is severe and your data is critical, then you can seek the assistance of professional data recovery services provider.
-Stellar Data Recovery is one such name that has helped its clients in the successful recovery of their data.
-It is ISO ISO 9001:2015 & ISO 27001:2013 Certified and has always committed to bring in top-of-the-line products and services to its customers pan India.
-Further, the data services provider is Microsoft Gold ISV Partner and is the ideal choice to recover data from lost partition.
+Also, if the situation is severe and your data is critical, then you can take the help of a data recovery services provider.
+Stellar Data Recovery is one such name that has helped its clients in the recovery of their data.
+It is ISO 9001:2015 & ISO 27001:2013 certified company.
+They have always committed to bring in top-of-the-line products and services to its customers in pan India.
+It is a Microsoft Gold ISV Partner and is the ideal choice to recover data from lost partition.

 Partition helps you manage your files in a much better way.
 Besides, you can create, format and assign new drive letters to the partition without worrying about the risk of losing your data.
 Above all, ensure to have a backup of your important data.